 As mentioned in the previous section, for the processing of a lot at a machine, many steps may be required.
-It could be that an operator needs to get the lot from a storage device, set up a specific tool that is required for processing the lot, put the lot on an available machine, start a specific program for processing the lot, wait until this processing has finished (meanwhile doing something else), inspect the lot to determine if all went well, possibly perform some additional processing (e.g., rework), remove the lot from the machine and put it on another storage device, and transport it to the next machine.
-At all of these steps something might go wrong: the operator might not be available, after setting up the machine the operator finds out that the required recipe cannot be run on this machine, the machine might fail during processing, no storage device is available anymore so the machine cannot be unloaded and is blocked, etc.

-It is impossible to measure all sources of variability that might occur in a manufacturing system.
-While some of the sources of variability could be incorporated into a discrete-event model (tool failures and repairs, maintenance schedules), not all sources of variability can be included.
-This is clearly illustrated in Figure 34.7, obtained from Jacobs et al. (2003).
+It could be that an operator needs to get the lot from a storage device, setup a specific tool that is required for processing the lot, put the lot on an available machine, start a specific program for processing the lot, wait until this processing has finished (meanwhile doing something else), inspect the lot to determine if all went well, possibly perform some additional processing (e.g. rework), remove the lot from the machine and put it on another storage device and transport it to the next machine.
+At all of these steps something might go wrong: the operator might not be available, after setting up the machine the operator finds out that the required recipe can not be run on this machine, the machine might fail during processing, no storage device is available anymore so the machine can not be unloaded and is blocked, etc. It is impossible to measure all sources of variability that might occur in a manufacturing system.
+One could incorporate some of these sources in a discrete event model.
+The number of operators and tools can be modeled explicitly and it is common practice to collect data on mean times to failure and mean times to repair of machines.
+Also schedules for (preventive) maintenance can be incorporated explicitly in a discrete event model.
+Nevertheless, still not all sources of variability are included.
+This is clearly illustrated in Figure 1.7, obtained from (Jacobs, Etman, Campen, and Rooda 2003).
 The left graph contains actual realizations of flow times of lots leaving a real manufacturing system, whereas the right graph contains the results of a detailed deterministic simulation model and the graph in the middle contains the results of a similar model including stochasticity.
 It turns out that in reality flow times are much higher and much more irregular than simulation predicts.
 So, even if one tries hard to capture all variability present in a manufacturing system, still the outcome predicted by the model is far from reality.

-The term EPT has been introduced by Hopp and Spearman (2000) as the time seen by lots from a logistical point of view.
-To determine the EPT they assume that the contribution of the individual sources of variability is known.
+In (Hopp and Spearman 2000) the term effective process time (EPT) has been introduced as the time seen by lots from a logistical point of view.
+In order to determine this effective process time, Hopp and Spearman assume that the contribution of the individual sources of variability is known.